Divi Builder Review: A Smart Choice for Agencies and Freelancers

 Divi Builder is definitely not the best page builder in terms of features.
 Its competitors like Elementor and even Breakdance have more features.
 It has no companion features like popup builder or loop builder.

-As I mentioned on the opening section, the main selling point of Divi Builder is its simple pricing plan whereby you can install it on unlimited websites with a single membership account.
+As I mentioned in the opening section, the main selling point of Divi Builder is its simple pricing plan whereby you can install it on unlimited websites with a single membership account.

 Here are some notable features that Divi Builder has: